bk/wmk/readme.md

 #### Affects rendering

-- `slug`: If the value of `slug` is nonempty and consists exclusively of lowercase alphanumeric characters, underscores and hyphens (i.e. matches the regular expression `^[a-z0-9_-]+$`), then this will be used instead of the basename of the markdown file to determine where to write the output.
+- `page.slug`: If the value of `slug` is nonempty and consists exclusively of lowercase alphanumeric characters, underscores and hyphens (i.e. matches the regular expression `^[a-z0-9_-]+$`), then this will be used instead of the basename of the markdown file to determine where to write the output.